globaldothealth/adtl/docs/specification.md

   lowercase and hyphenated.
 By convention, this is the same name as the specification file.
 * **description**: Description of the specification
-* **primaryKey**: Key value dictionary with keys as the table name and value as the primary key for the table.
-The primary key should be guaranteed to be unique within the table.
+* **tables**: Dictionary with keys as names of tables that are mapped from the source file.
+Each table key contains a dictionary with the following optional keys:

-Each table within the ISARIC schema has its associated field mappings.
+  * *kind*: If this is set to *groupBy* the parser will group rows together according to the *groupBy* key

-### study
+  * *groupBy*: Attribute(s) to group by

-Key value pairs describing the study table
+  * *aggregation*: Aggregation type.
+Currently only one type*lastNotNull* is supported which sets a particular attribute to the last non-null value in the grouped dataset.

-### subject / visit
+## table mappings

-Keys are **fields / attributes** in the ISARIC schema.
+Each table has its associated field mappings under a key of the same name.
+Within the table dictionary, keys are **fields / attributes** in the schema.
 Values are **rules** that describe the mapping from the source data format.
 There are several valid rule patterns, listed below.
 Each rule will either have a `field` attribute that is the corresponding field in the source format, or a `combinedField`